Optimising your chatbot for better results

 Adding some Emoji to your chatbot 🙂

 Originating from Japan in the late 90’s, Emoji have become incredibly popular and are considered to play a major role in worldwide online communication.
 This is actually not a strange idea: speech and facial images play an important role in our emotional expression during real conversations.
 Smartphone developers, computer companies and social media channels allow us to use Emoji to express a certain feeling or emotion.
-Amongst its popularity, the diversity of Emoji are also growing.
+Amongst its popularity, the diversity of Emoji is also growing.
 It’s possible to send someone a dark-skinned surprised face, an avocado, a bald guy or a peace sign.

 Emoji and mental health